Vietnam.vn - Nền tảng quảng bá Việt Nam

 Solid-fuel missiles are known to be harder to detect before launch than liquid-fuel missiles, which require more preparation, such as fuel injection.

 North Korea's missile launches and South Korea's military exercises with the United States and Japan have heightened tensions in the region.
-On January 7, North Korea conducted artillery drills near the maritime border between the two countries.
+On January 7, North Korea conducted artillery fire drills near the maritime border between the two countries.

 The incident prompted South Korea to hold live-fire drills from the northwestern border islands of Baengnyeong and Yeonpyeong for the first time in more than six years.